Blake Edwards: Days of Wine and Roses (1962)

 Days of Wine And Roses, a dark psychological film about the effects of alcoholism on a previously happy marriage, starred Jack Lemmon and Lee Remick.
 It has been described as "perhaps the most unsparing tract against drink that Hollywood has yet produced, more pessimistic than Billy Wilder's The Lost Weekend".
 The film gave another major boost to Edwards's reputation as an important director.

 Darling Lili (1970)

-Whilst some critics, such as George Morris, thought that the film was a major picture ("it synthesizes every major Edwards theme: the disappearance of gallantry and honor, the tension between appearances and reality, and the emotional, spiritual, moral, and psychological disorder" in such a world, not all agreed.
-However, Edwards used complex cinematography techniques, including long-shot zooms, tracking, and focus distortion, to great effect."), but the film failed badly with most critics and at the box office.
+According to critic George Morris, Darling Lili "synthesizes every major Edwards theme: the disappearance of gallantry and honor, the tension between appearances and reality and the emotional, spiritual, moral, and psychological disorder" in such a world.
+Edwards used complex cinematography techniques, including long-shot zooms, tracking, and focus distortion, to great effect.
+However, the film failed badly with most critics and at the box office.
 Despite a cost of $17 million to make, it was seen by few cinema-goers, and the few who did watch were unimpressed.
 It brought Paramount Pictures to "the verge of financial collapse", and became an example of "self-indulgent extravagance" in filmmaking "that was ruining Hollywood".

 Darling Lili star Julie Andrews had married Edwards in 1969.